symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Wrap the defined transactions in an :ref:`AggregateTransaction <aggregate-transaction>` and sign it with Alice's account.
+2. Wrap the defined transactions in an :ref:`aggregate-transaction` and sign it with Alice's account.
 An AggregateTransaction is *complete* if before announcing it to the network, all required cosigners have signed it.
 If valid, it will be included in a block.
 In case that signatures are required from other participants—the ticket distributor—it is considered *bonded*.